crate/cratedb-guide/docs/performance/optimization.rst

    -- Avoid selecting all columns
    SELECT *
-   FROM customers
+   FROM customers;

-   -- Instead select explicitly the subset of columns you need SELECT customerid, country
+   -- Instead, select explicitly the subset of columns you need SELECT customerid, country
-   FROM customers
+   FROM customers;

 .. _minimise-result-sets: